Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 While there’s more than one way to install Windows 10 on your computer, the easiest method is to use Windows Update.
 The installation will preserve all your personal files and installed programs.
 However, there’s a little bit of groundwork to lay before you can take this route.
 First, take a moment to look over the system requirements for Windows 10 and confirm that your computer will be able to handle it.

 Afterwards, you need to sign up for the Windows Insider program on the Microsoft website.
 This is a very minor procedure, and if you already have a Microsoft account, it’ll only take a few clicks.
-Once you’ve done that, you’re ready to start the update; visit the Technical Preview page on Microsoft’s website and click Start upgrade now to begin the process.
+Once you’ve done that, you’re ready to start the update; visit the Technical Preview page [Broken Link Removed] on Microsoft’s website and click Start upgrade now to begin the process.

 The site will begin downloading the necessary files to prepare your upgrade — launch the executable once it’s downloaded, and it will install those files.
 Afterwards, you’ll probably be prompted to restart your computer before the final stage of the process can begin.
 Once that’s done, open up Windows Update and you should see something similar to the above screenshot.

 This is your last chance to back out, so be sure that you definitely want to upgrade to Windows 10.
 If so, click Install and you’ll be taken through the update process just the same as with any new version of the OS.